onflow/flow-go/pkg/language/docs/language.md

 nand(0, 0)
 ```

 Types are **not** automatically converted.
-For example, an integer is not automatically converted to a boolean, nor is an `Int32` automatically converted to an `Int8`, nor is an optional integer `Int?`  automatically converted to a non-optional integer `Int`.
+For example, an integer is not automatically converted to a boolean, nor is an `Int32` automatically converted to an `Int8`, nor is an optional integer `Int?`  automatically converted to a non-optional integer `Int`, or vice-versa.

 ```bamboo,file=type-safety-add.bpl
 fun add(_ a: Int8, _ b: Int8): Int {